Compose for MySQL

 Serious about security

 MySQL runs on its own private VLAN, isolated from other traffic and access is entirely managed by active portals.
 SSL is configured by default.
 MySQL deployments run on their own private, isolated networks and the only way to connect to them is by using our SSH access portal.
-The TCP portals can use a whitelist to restrict access to the databases and that can be as tight as only allowing connections from the SSH portal to be routed.
+The TCP portals can use a allowlist to restrict access to the databases and that can be as tight as only allowing connections from the SSH portal to be routed.

 The Compose console for managing and viewing your databases operates with its own account scheme, with multiple sub-users and roles to enable you to control access to your database administration.
 The Compose account scheme also includes the option to use two factor authentication to ensure the right people are logging in.